-Patients and other interested persons can complete an Application for Review of a Decision Affecting Rights s 434(1) to ask the Tribunal to review other decisions made under the Act that affect a person’s rights and cannot be heard by the Tribunal under another provision (s 434).
+Patients and other interested persons can complete an Application to ask the Tribunal to review other decisions made under the Act that affect a person’s rights and cannot be heard by the Tribunal under another provision (s 434).

 This section is often used to review a decision by a psychiatrist to limit a patient’s access to certain information under s 248.